All Images are Copyright of William Owens

 Macpheadris-Warner House; Mohawk "Kings" including context.

 Macpheadris Warner House (1716-18) Portsmouth, New Hampshire; East wall of main stair.
-Boy wearing wig on a pony with black pouch (sabretache) bearing a crown and the letter "P", thought by the photographer-historian to be an image of Crown Prince William Henry, Duke of Gloucester, the only child of Queen Anne to survive infancy, who was second in line to the throne when he died immediately after his eleventh birthday - before his mother became Queen.
+Boy wearing wig on a pony with black pouch (sabretache) bearing a crown and the letter "P", thought by the photographer-historian to be an image of Prince William Henry, Duke of Gloucester, the only child of Queen Anne to survive infancy, who was second in line to the throne when he died immediately after his eleventh birthday - before his mother became Queen.

 Warner House; West wall of main stair: Painting shows Abraham about to slay Isaac but for the timely intervention of the Angel!